Our Physical Research Facilities

 ELEVATED FACILITY STANDARDS

-Physical distancing protocols have been implemented across all facilities and offices with floor, counter, and table decals placed throughout our spaces to indicate acceptable physical distancing.
-These are changed in research rooms and elsewhere as indicated necessary for a variety of research setups/configurations.
-Research rooms, reception areas, and offices have all been reconfigured to ensure physical distancing.
-When needed, areas other than reception will be used as waiting rooms.
+Research rooms, reception areas, and offices have all been reconfigured to ensure the optimal spacing possible for physical distancing.
+When needed, areas other than reception areas will be used as waiting rooms.

-One-way signs are posted on walls wherever feasible to control the flow of people to either use separate doors for entering and exiting or to prevent congestion.
-Additionally, signs are posted strategically throughout all areas of our facilities to remind staff and members of the public of important Coronavirus risk-reducing behavior (e.g., frequent hand washing, mask wearing, protecting the projection of sneezes/coughs, etc.).
+Signs are posted strategically throughout all areas of our facilities to remind staff and members of the public of important Coronavirus risk-reducing behavior (e.g., frequent hand washing, mask wearing, protecting as much as possible the projection of sneezes/coughs, etc.).

-Additional health and wellness screening questions are included in all screeners for in-person/in-facility projects, and again on the day of research prior to each respondent entering the facility space.
-Staff and clients also must answer these questions upon arrival at the facility.
-Any client or observer who has come into contact with someone who has been exposed to the virus, or is otherwise considered to be a potential health risk to others, is required to monitor the research online and not visit the office.
+Health and wellness screening questions are asked during the recruitment process for in-facility/in person studies, and again on the day of research (via a waiver) prior to a respondent participating.
+Clients are also required to agree to and sign the same waiver as respondents.
+Any client or observer who has come into contact with someone who is known to have tested positive for COVID or is otherwise considered to be a potential health risk to others, is required to monitor the research online and not visit the office.

 Wherever it is safe and possible, we will frequently open windows to allow ventilation.
-Further, all our air conditioning units have been examined by a certified expert and have been updated according to each county’s guidelines.
-In San Francisco, this equates to timely and regular replacement of filters and increased fresh air intake to minimize air re-circulation.
-In Santa Clara County (Sunnyvale); fresh air intakes on all AC units are set to provide ventilation per Code, and now that the cooling season has ended and the risk of smoke from wildfires is minimal, the outside air intake rates are increased to further dilute any contaminants in the building; the central AC units operate on “constant ventilation” mode, allowing enough time for proper ventilation before occupants arrive and after they leave the building; all units have been fitted with MERV 13 filters which are replaced quarterly and all units have factory-made filter racks which eliminate the possibility of filter bypass; all AC units have been fitted with a GPS ionization system to clean the air flow by reducing airborne particles, odors and pathogens in the airflow.
+Further, all our air conditioning units have been examined by a certified expert.
+This includes timely and regular replacement of filters and increased fresh air intake to minimize air re-circulation, fresh air intakes on all AC units are set to provide ventilation, increased outside air intake to further dilute any contaminants in the building whenever possible, central AC units operating on “constant ventilation” mode, allowing enough time for proper ventilation before occupants arrive and after they leave, fitting of MERV 13 filters (replaced quarterly), and all units having factory-made filter racks to eliminate the possibility of filter bypass.
+Additionally all AC units have been fitted with a GPS ionization system to clean the air flow by reducing airborne particles, odors and pathogens in the airflow.

 CLEANING AND HYGIENE

-All facilities have an electrostatic hand-held EPA disinfecting sprayer for disinfectant cleaning in all rooms at the end of each day.
+All facilities have an electrostatic hand-held EPA disinfecting sprayer for disinfectant cleaning of used rooms at the end of every day.

-Each room and its high touch areas (doorknobs, tables, etc.) is cleaned with wipes or other disinfectant methods between research sessions.
-Chairs are removed and replaced with newly disinfected and previously unused chairs for the day.
-To this end, we require a minimum allotment of 30 minutes (preferably 45 minutes) between research sessions to allow time for sanitation.
-(This will be determined on a case-by-case basis–for example, 20-minutes may be enough time for IDIs.)
+Each room and its high touch areas (doorknobs, chairs, tables, etc.) is cleaned with wipes or other disinfectant methods between research sessions.
+To assist us with these and other enhanced facility standards, we require a minimum allotment of 30 minutes (preferably 45 minutes) between research sessions to allow time for sanitation.
+This will be determined on a case-by-case basis.

 FACE MASKS AND FACE SHIELDS

-All will be required to adhere to the recommended CDC, State and County guidelines.
-Therefore, we require that you arrive wearing either a disposable or cloth face mask that loops behind your ears.
-If it is evident that a face mask is damaged or otherwise ineffective according to CDC, we will require you to use a disposable mask provided by NR.
-Please note that bandanas and gaiters are not considered adequate “face masks” for preventing the spread of COVID-19 and will also be replaced with a disposable mask provided by NR for usage while inside our premises.
+We require that you arrive wearing either an N95 or KN95 mask.
+If you do not have one or arrive wearing a disposable or cloth face mask that loops behind your ears or around your head, we will provide you with a N95/KN95.
+If it is evident that a face mask is damaged or otherwise ineffective, we will require you to use an N95 or KN95 mask provided by NR.
+Please note that bandanas and gaiters are not considered adequate “face masks” for preventing the spread of COVID-19 and are not acceptable forms of face coverings to arrive wearing.

 Respondents entering the research room may be provided with a disinfected face shield to use during the research in place of a face mask (see picture below).
-Before exiting the research, respondents will need to switch back to wearing a face mask.
+Before exiting the research, respondents will need to switch back to wearing an N95/KN95 mask.
 There will be a collection container for face shield drop-off outside the room.
 Please discuss with your research director early on what your preference is (i.e., face masks or face shields during the research).
-Note that applicable Codes do not allow for sneeze guards in place of face masks or shields.

-- Prior to entering any NR location, all visitors and staff must be wearing a mask.
+- Prior to entering any NR location, all visitors and staff must be wearing a mask as described above.

-- Staff are always required to wear masks while indoors except when eating or drinking.
-They are also required to wear gloves when handling food or conducting touchless temperature taking, etc.
+- Staff are always required to wear N95/KN95 masks while indoors except when eating or drinking.
+They are also required to wear gloves when handling food or conducting touchless temperature taking (when applicable).

-- Likewise, all clients and respondents are always required to wear a face mask or face shield, not just when in common areas.
-As a workaround to traditional face masks where expressions cannot be observed, we provide (and all respondents must agree to wearing) face shields such as the one pictured below for use during research sessions.
+- Likewise, all clients and respondents are always required to wear a face mask as described above.
+As a workaround to N95/KN95 traditional face masks where expressions cannot be observed, we provide (and all respondents must agree to wearing) face shields such as the one pictured below for use during smaller research sessions.

 RESPONDENTS AND STAFF

-Our staff will return to our facilities only once they have passed COVID-19 screening guidelines, and if an employee displays even the most minor Coronavirus symptom, they must stay home or will be required to go home (if symptoms present while they are working in-person).
+Our staff will be permitted onsite at our facilities only if they have no reason to believe they have been exposed to someone who tested positive for COVID and if they are not exhibiting signs of illness.
+If an employee displays even the most minor Coronavirus symptom, they must stay home or will be required to go home (if symptoms present while they are working in-person).
 Team members who are not required onsite for research studies will continue to work from home.

-Upon arrival at any NR research facility, respondents must sign a release of liability which they will be informed about and have agreed to during recruitment.
+Upon arrival at any NR research facility, respondents must sign a release of liability.
+Respondents will be informed about and will have agreed to do so during recruitment.

 We kindly request cooperation from our clients with the following:

-- Please review our Research Occupancy Guidelines (last page) and discuss with your research director at the time of study confirmation.
+- Please review our Research Occupancy Guidelines (see below) and discuss with your research director at the time of study confirmation.

-- Where respondents visiting our facilities have not been recruited by NR, the client will be asked to ensure these respondents have been pre-screened for COVID risk during outside recruitment and have been informed of our policy for health re-screening and touchless temperature taking onsite.
+- Where respondents visiting our facilities have not been recruited by NR, the client will be asked to ensure these respondents have been pre-screened for COVID risk during outside recruitment and have been informed of our policy for signing a release of liability onsite, possibly answering health re-screening questions, etc.

 - Clients are also responsible for communicating NR/State/County guidelines and policies to their clients.